Layout

 Coordinate space

-.
+The coordinate space of a Layout is determined by its Shape.
 This coordinate space can be viewed in three different ways:

 - h-D coordinate space: Each element in this space possesses the exact hierarchical structure as defined by the Shape.
 Here

-stands for "hierarchical". - 1-D coordinate space: This can be visualized as the colexicographically flattening of the coordinate space into a one-dimensional space.
+hstands for "hierarchical". - 1-D coordinate space: This can be visualized as the colexicographically flattening of the coordinate space into a one-dimensional space.

 - R-D coordinate space: In this space, each element has the same rank as the Shape, but each mode (top-level axis) of the

-stands for the rank of the layout.
+Shapeis colexicographically flattened into a one-dimensional space.
+HereRstands for the rank of the layout.

-julia> layout_2x4(2, (1, 2)) # h-D coordinate
+julia> layout_2x4(2, (1, 2)) # h-D coordinate7julia> layout_2x4(2, 3) # R-D coordinate7julia> layout_2x4(6) # 1-D coordinate7

 Layout Algebra